logchimp/docs/content/platform/setup.md

 The onboarding setup is done only once per site.

 This includes:
-- Creating a owner account
+- Creating an owner account
 - Creating a [board](/guide/boards) _(optional)_

-### Creating a owner account
+### Creating an owner account

 The email address used here is case-insensitive.